The Insurance and Reinsurance Law Review: Malta

 Year in review

-The pandemic coupled with Brexit-related applications kept the MFSA busy.
-The MFSA engaged with insurance undertakings, intermediaries and mangers to ensure that their business continuity plans were robust, that they were taking the necessary actions to mitigate cyber risk, that they had sufficient financial resources and that ultimately their clients and consumers would not be negatively impacted by the pandemic.
+The MFSA continued to engage with insurance undertakings, intermediaries and managers to ensure that their business continuity plans were robust, that they were taking the necessary actions to mitigate cyber risk, that they had sufficient financial resources and that ultimately their clients and consumers would not be negatively impacted by the pandemic.
 In particular, the MFSA engaged with insurance undertakings that had included a covid-19 exclusion from cover in their products to ascertain that they had assessed these products and had ensured that they still provided 'value for money' for their clients, despite the decrease in cover.

 Notwithstanding this, the MFSA continued to adopt a pragmatic approach by adopting the principle of proportionality.
-In its supervision priorities for 2021, the MFSA communicated that it shall continue to focus on prudential requirements, conduct supervision, cross-border activities and cyber risk.
+In its supervision priorities for 2022, the MFSA communicated that it shall continue to focus on prudential requirements, conduct supervision, cross-border activities, governance and cyber risk.

 Outlook and conclusions